Gallbladder Treatment in Singapore

 Can gallstones go away on their own?

 Gallstones generally do not disappear on their own.
 While small gallstones may occasionally pass through the stool, larger stones are likely to remain.
-In this situation, a gallbladder removal surgery in Singapore may be needed to eliminate the gallstones.
+In such cases, a gallbladder removal surgery in Singapore may be needed to address the problem.

 The recovery time for gallbladder removal (cholecystectomy) varies.
 For laparoscopic cholecystectomy, patients often recover within two weeks.
 Meanwhile, an open cholecystectomy typically requires a longer recovery period of six to eight weeks.

-Initially, a bland diet with minimal fats and fibre may be recommended as the digestive system adjusts after gallstone surgery.
+Initially, a bland diet with minimal fats and fibre may be recommended as the digestive system adjusts after gallbladder surgery.
 Consult your doctor on how to gradually return to a normal, healthy diet.

 After gallbladder removal, gallstones generally cannot recur.
-However, if gallstones were present in the bile ducts or form there subsequently, further intervention by a gallstones surgeon may be necessary.
+However, if gallstones were present in the bile ducts or form there subsequently, further intervention by a gallbladder surgeon may be necessary.

 Corporate & Personal Insurance Plans